Email FacebookTwitterMenu burgerClose thin

 • whether an employee wants an extra amount withheld or claims to be exempt from withholding

 Based on the U.S. tax system, you pay less tax if you are married vs. single and less again if you have dependents, like children.
-Withholding allowances are claimed under the following circumstances and each one reduces the amount of your withholding:
+Because allowances were eliminated in 2020, dependents are now entered as a credit amount rather than as “number of allowances.”

-You may occasionally need to adjust your withholding allowances if you experience a change in your life circumstances.
+You may occasionally need to adjust your W-4 information if you experience a change in your life circumstances.
 You can complete a new W-4 for your employer at any time.
-You will need to increase your withholding allowances if:
+You will need to increase your withholding if:

 You may need to decrease your withholding if: